Electric car revolution brightens outlook for a medley of metals

 So what sits below the bonnet in these vehicles?

 Most electric car batteries use lithium nickel manganese cobalt oxide (NMC) cathodes and graphite anodes.
-"Rare earth" metals dysprosium, neodymium and terbium, chiefly mined in China by companies including Xiamen Tungsten (600549.SS) and China Minmetals Rare Earth Co (000831.SZ), are used in some electronic components of the motor.
+"Rare earth" metals dysprosium, neodymium and terbium, chiefly mined in China by companies including Xiamen Tungsten and China Minmetals Rare Earth Co, are used in some electronic components of the motor.

 "It's clear that electric cars from today's point of view will have lithium ion-based batteries," said Horst Friedrich, director of Germany's Institute of Vehicle Concepts.